tchebb/bose-dfu/README.md

 Alternatively, you can find prebuilt binaries for Linux, Windows, and macOS on the [releases](https://github.com/tchebb/bose-dfu/releases) page.

-If you're using Linux and DFU operations result in a permission error or the names and serial numbers from `bose-dfu list` are "INVALID", you likely need to grant permission for the HID device to your user.
+If you use Linux and encounter permission errors or see `INVALID` in the output of `bose-dfu list`, you likely need to give your user permission to access Bose HID devices.
 You can do this by copying `70-bose-dfu.rules` into `/etc/udev/rules.d/` and reconnecting the device (no reboot needed).
-If your device is untested, it won't yet have an entry in that file and you'll need to add one yourself.
+If your device is untested, it won't have an entry in that file so you'll need to add one yourself.

 Usage
 -----